altoramclean/web-sprint-challenge-advanced-web-applications/README.md

 1. Explain what a token is used for.

+-A token is used to make security decisions and to store tamper-proof information, it is a a used authentication protocol on the web.

 2. What steps can you take in your web apps to keep your data secure?

+-Utilizing Tokens and using protected routes, deleting any files,database or applications that are no longer of use from the website, checking for website and server problems.

 3. Describe how web servers work.

+-A web server connects to the Internet and stores code for the websites to be shared around the world at any given time.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+-POST,GET,PUT and DELETE.